Leo McLaughlin: Mayoralty

+Elections

+Mayor Jacob W. McClendon died in 1921, and McLaughlin considered seeking the appointment to replace him, but declined due to other strong candidates seeking the position; Harry A. Jones was selected to fill the vacancy.
+McLaughlin supported J. B. Shaw against Jones in the 1925 election.

+Sidney Nutt won the Democratic mayoral primary without opposition in December 1926.
+Vernal Ledgerwood, who was elected municipal judge in 1917, asked Nutt to replace Chief of Police William Brandenburg upon taking office, but Nutt refused.
+Ledgerwood and Whittington met and convinced McLaughlin to run for mayor as an independent.
+McLaughlin defeated Nutt in the 1927 election.
+Ledgerwood administered the oath of office for McLaughlin.
+McLaughlin appointed Davies, Ledgerwood's law partner, to succeed himself as city attorney.

+In the 1929 election McLaughlin defeated Cleveland Smith, the city engineer.
+There was no opposition to McLaughlin in the 1931 election, the first time in the city's history that an incumbent mayor had no opponent.
+There was an attempt to draft Martin A. Eisele during the 1933 campaign, but he refused to run; a write-in campaign for Eisele had received 1,044 votes.
+McLaughlin defeated Elmer Tackett, a former member of the state house, in the 1937 election.
+McLaughlin was accused of electoral fraud during his tenure, with allegations of paying people's poll taxes and threatening to fire government workers who did not vote.
+A federal grand jury reported in 1942 that "every provision required by the State's statutes for the preservation and protection of the ballot was wholly ignored and violated."

-Sid McMath was one of the leading opponents against McLaughlin's political machine and the Government Improvement League, which was made up almost entirely of veterans, was formed under his leadership in 1945.
-McLaughlin's opponents, with McMath as one of their lawyers, challenged the receipts of 3,825 poll taxes, accounting for over one-third of the amount in the 1946 Democratic primary.
+Sid McMath was one of the leading opponents against McLaughlin's political machine.
+McMath formed and led the Government Improvement League, which was made up almost entirely of veterans, in 1945.
+McLaughlin's opponents, with McMath as one of their lawyers, challenged the receipts of 3,825 poll taxes, accounting for over one-third of the number in the 1946 Democratic primary.
 Judge John E. Miller ruled that 1,607 of the poll taxes were invalid.
+McLaughlin had previously opposed Miller during the 1937 U.S. Senate election and did not attend the hearing.
 The GI League won all of the county elections in the 1946 election except for constable and state senate.
-Ledgerwood stated in a post-election radio address that McLaughlin's regime came to an end and he did not seek reelection in 1947.
+Ledgerwood stated in a post-election radio address that McLaughlin's political machine was over and Ledgerwood did not seek reelection in 1947.
+The 1946 election saw the highest turnout in the history of Garland County.

 McLaughlin filed to run in the 1947 election, but later announced that he would not seek reelection after a grand jury launched an investigation into his administration.
 Earl T. Ricks defeated Clyde Wilson, who received McLaughlin's support, in the election.